CaveAgent: Transforming LLMs into Stateful Runtime Operators: What Happened in Runtime Stream

 \subsection{Environment Initialization via Injection}

-The runtime lifecycle begins not with an empty state, but with \textbf{Context Injection}.
-Before the reasoning cycle commences, the user (or the system orchestration layer) initializes the runtime environment by injecting native Python objects directly into the global namespace. \begin{itemize} \item \textbf{Function Injection:} Tool definitions are loaded as executable Python callables.
-Unlike RESTful API wrappers, these are native functions that can be inspected and invoked directly. \item \textbf{Variable Injection:} Domain-specific data---such as complex DataFrames, graph structures, or class instances---are instantiated within the ``memory" in the runtime stream. \end{itemize} This initialization phase populates the \texttt{<functions>} and \texttt{<variables>} blocks described in Section \ref{app:prompts}.
+The runtime lifecycle begins with \textbf{Context Injection}.
+Before the reasoning cycle starts, the user (or the system orchestration layer) initializes the runtime environment by injecting native Python objects directly into the global namespace. \begin{itemize} \item \textbf{Function Injection:} Tool definitions are loaded as executable Python callables.
+Unlike RESTful API wrappers, these are native functions that can be inspected and invoked directly. \item \textbf{Variable Injection:} Domain-specific data, such as DataFrames, graph structures, or class instances, are instantiated within the runtime stream's memory. \end{itemize} This initialization phase populates the \texttt{<functions>} and \texttt{<variables>} blocks described in Section \ref{app:prompts}.